Alfred Schimek

-Alfred F. Schimek (1897-1980) was an architect active in Illinois and South Florida during the early and mid-20th century.
+Alfred F. Schimek (1897–1980) was an architect active in Illinois and South Florida during the early and mid-20th century.
 He was responsible for notable projects in each region over the course of his career spanning five decades and is known primarily for his residential architecture work.
 His designs are associated mostly with updated interpretations of traditional European styles, such as Mediterranean Revival, though he also designed in the contemporary Bauhaus-influenced Modernist Art Deco style.
 Schimek also served in the board leadership of organizations in each region including the Illinois Society of Architects and the Greater Miami Civic Theater.
 As an inventor Schimek filed US patents for spring suspension systems and original door mounting designs.

 Early life and career

-Alfred Fisher Schimek, later known professionally as Alfred F. Schimek, was born on October 18, 1897 in Chicago, Illinois.
+Alfred Fisher Schimek, later known professionally as Alfred F. Schimek, was born on October 18, 1897, in Chicago, Illinois.
 In his early schooling he was drawn to creative and artistic fields, ultimately settling in architecture.
 At the age of 20 he was enlisted in the US Army during World War I where he held the rank of Private First Class.
-Schimek served from October 1917 to July 1919 and began his service at Fort Slocum New York before eventually going overseas to Brest, France and returning from his tour aboard the USS Frederick.
+Schimek served from October 1917 to July 1919 and began his service at Fort Slocum New York before eventually going overseas to Brest, France, and returning from his tour aboard the USS Frederick.

 Early in his architecture career Schimek worked for the firm Foltz & Brand for a time before opening his own practice in 1920 at the age of 22.
-In 1924 he gained early visibility when he entered and received an honorable mention in a architecture design contest through Country Home, the results of which were also published in Architectural Forum.
+In 1924 he gained early visibility when he entered and received an honorable mention in an architecture design contest through Country Home, the results of which were also published in Architectural Forum.

 The following year he gained further visibility when he wrote the article “A Little Bit of France Transplanted to America” in The Concrete House Magazine which was distributed through the United States, Canada, and Cuba.
 In it Schimek showed the established European design aesthetic that he would become known for in South Florida and Chicago through the 1920s and 1930s.
 It also describes his hands-on approach to architecture, where he involved himself in teaching workers specialized stucco application, molding, and masonry techniques to achieve the characteristics associated with his designs.

 During this period Schimek also served as a trustee to the Art Institute of Chicago.